TubercularOx/darkhaunter/fineline.md

 Several details reinforce the connection between *Escape* and *Call of Cthulhu* magic:

-- Its climactic use in Don’t Split the Party reinforces the desperate and unsettling nature of Call of Cthulhu magic.
+- Its climactic use in *Don’t Split the Party* reinforces the desperate and unsettling nature of *Call of Cthulhu* magic.

 - Teleportation effects in D&D do not typically function this way, making the spell feel strange and mysterious when it is finally used.

-- The Monster in the Dark risks everything to make the spell work—casting *Escape* under Xykon's watchful eye could have meant instant death, reinforcing the idea that magic is never safe.
+- The Monster in the Dark gambles everything—casting *Escape* under Xykon's watchful eye could have meant  death.  *Call of Cthulhu* magic is always a last resort.

 ### Foreshadowing and Reinforcement